gaehlerm/SoftwareEngineering/README.md

 Car engines are operating best around roughly 2000-3000rpm.
 At lower rotations the engine could not operate properly, running them faster makes them inefficient.
 This problem is mitigated by the gear box that allows your car to operate at a wide range of velocities.

 Now there used to be a minor problem about the gear boxes.
-They were not user friendly.
 The user had to manually change the gear using a clutch.
 Most car drivers get the hang out of it quickly, but it is certainly not user friendly.
-Most car drivers only want to get to work, the restaurant, etc. They only want to set the speed of the car.
+Most car drivers only want to get to work, the restaurant, etc. They only want to change the speed of the car.
 They do not want to care about neither the gear box nor the clutch in their car!

 Now there is a well-known solution: automatic gears.
 A car can drive at any pace of choice and the automatic gear box will select the most suitable gear.
 Problem solved.
 You pay a little fee for the automatic gear but you’ll never have to think about it again.
 Now we only have to wait for self-driving cars in order to remove the steering wheel and the speed bar all together.

 ## Code interfaces

 Once again, understanding interfaces in general will allow you to write much better code.
-It’s just the same as in the examples above.
+It’s just the same as in the real world examples above.
 Try to follow the same principles.
 Figuring out what the user really wants, makes writing a well-designed interface quite easy.
 Writing some user code examples will help you a lot.

 Always define an interface from the user perspective.
 What is it a user wants?
 How does he want to use your code?
 These are the important questions to ask.